Read more about inflatable space structures in:

 After a 24-hour delay due to a problem in the deployment process, the BEAM was successfully inflated on May 28, 2016, increasing in length from 2.16 meters to 4.01 meters and growing in diameter from 2.36 to 3.23 meters.
 Most importantly, its volume ballooned from 3.6 to 16 cubic meters.
 On June 6, NASA astronaut Jeffrey Williams entered the interior of the module for the first time.
 On the subsequent visit, Williams said that BEAM was "perfectly clean, quiet and has a "new car smell"."

-The module is scheduled to remain attached to the ISS for around two years with only once-in-three-months ventures by the crew into its nearly empty interior.
+The module was originally scheduled to remain attached to the ISS for around two years with only once-in-three-months ventures by the crew into its nearly empty interior.
 During that time, engineers will be monitoring the structure for temperature, pressure and radiation, NASA said.

-At the end of the experiment, the BEAM will be released into orbit for a subsequent reentry into the Earth's atmosphere and a fiery demise.
+At the end of the experiment, the BEAM would be released into orbit for a subsequent reentry into the Earth's atmosphere and a fiery demise.

 Read (and see) much more about this and many other space projects in Russia